ritza-co/CodeCapsules/codeCapsulesMisc/faq/faq.md

 ## How Do I Add a Custom Domain to My Application?

 If you have purchased a domain from a domain registrar, you may route any application hosted on Code Capsules free of charge.
-To add a custom domain, navigate to the Capsule containing the application you'd like to add a custom domain to.
-Find and click on the Overview tab.
+To add a custom domain, navigate to the Capsule containing the application which you'd like to add a custom domain to.
+Find and click on the "Overview" tab.

 In the Overview tab, you can see your default Code Capsules URL under "Domains".
 Below, there is an "Add a Custom Domain" button.
 Click it.
 Then: